 Is that a far-fetched example?
 Sort of.

 But you must realize that you are not alone.
 Take the time every day to acknowledge how others impact your life.
-And not only on the bad ways.
+And not only in bad ways.

 Did you worry about any of the above?

 - The gas tank?